Do you have some values arranged as rows in your workbook, and do you want to convert text in rows to columns in Excel like this?

 Fortunately, you don’t have to go through this procedure in Excel Online.

-TRANSPOSE formula example for Excel Online
+TRANSPOSE formula to rotate row to column in Excel Online

 Excel TRANSPOSE multiple rows in a group to columns between different workbooks